Games & Quizzes

 /ˈjen(ə)rəl/

-affecting or concerning most people or things. commander of army.
+affecting or concerning most people or things.
+Top ranked officer in the army.

 /səˈpôrt/